galenddavis/whats_cooking/README.md

 ## Technologies and Technical Challenges

 What's Cooking is built with the MERN stack including MongoDB, Express, React and Node and styled in using SCSS.
+The user's fridge will be saved to the database and linked to their account.
+They will also be able to update their ingrdients to match what they have before and after searching.
+Technical Challenges:
+* Setting up our selected Recipe Website API to get filtered results based on the selected ingredient parameters.
+* Setting up user auth in the MERN stack.
+* Getting user input to connect to both the database and the search API.
+* Getting a live, asynch search result index that updates as you add ingredients.

 ## Group Memebers and Work Breakdown